ncatlab/nlab-content/pages/1053.md

 The binary operators show how to combine two games into a larger game:

-*  In $A \& B$, is is their turn, and they must choose to play either $A$ or $B$.
+*  In $A \& B$, it is their turn, and they must choose to play either $A$ or $B$.
 Once they make their choice, play continues in the chosen game, with ending and winning conditions as in that game.
-*  Dually, in $A \oplus B$, is is our turn, and we must choose to play either $A$ or $B$.
+*  Dually, in $A \oplus B$, it is our turn, and we must choose to play either $A$ or $B$.
 Once we make our choice, play continues in the chosen game, with ending and winning conditions as in that game.
 *  In $A \otimes B$, play continues with both games in parallel.
 If it is our turn in either game, then it is our turn overall; if it is their turn in both games, then it is their turn overall.
 If either game ends, then play continues in the other game; if both games end, then the overall game ends.
 If we have won both games, then we have won overall; if they have won either game, then they have won overall.
 *  Dually, in $A \parr B$, play continues with both games in parallel.
 If it is their turn in either game, then it is their turn overall; if it is our turn in both games, then it is our turn overall.
 If either game ends, then play continues in the other game; if both games end, then the overall game ends.
 If they have won both games, then they have won overall; if we have won either game, then we have won overall.